The "She Persisted" Bar Will Give You Energy to Protest

 This energy bar recipe will fuel you when you're fired up—and most importantly, it doesn't taste like cardboard.

 When we look back at 2017, we'll remember it as the Year People Took to the Streets.
-January's Women's March drew five million worldwide, and Trump's refugee ban saw protesters flooding airports and capitol squares in every major city.
+January's Women's March drew 5 million participants worldwide, and President Donald Trump's refugee ban saw protesters flooding airports and capitol squares in major cities.
 And there are many more marches to come, including a March for Science on April 22.

 Getting fired up takes energy.
 Chef and blogger Lentine Alexis knows this well: She once competed in Ironman triathlons around the world, including the World Championship in Kona, Hawaii, and had to focus a lot of her time on consuming enough calories to keep her body going.
 But forget about a diet of pasty energy bars or sugary gels—she craved food that tasted delicious.
 "Eating something from a package that tastes like cardboard isn't actually good for your athletic brain," she says.
 "It makes you feel like you're going to continue suffering."

-Lentine went on to become a pastry chef, and then did a stint at Scratch Labs, a sports nutrition company, where she earned the title of "The Cookie Lady."
-(The first pre-packaged energy bar mix she developed for the company "is very similar to what a cookie you make at home would look like").
+Lentine went on to become a pastry chef and then did a stint at Scratch Labs, a sports nutrition company, where she earned the title of "The Cookie Lady."
+(The first prepackaged energy bar mix she developed for the company "is very similar to what a cookie you make at home would look like").

 So we asked Lentine to devise a tasty energy bar that would be great to slip in your pocket for extra nourishment during a day on the streets.
 You don't even have to bake it.
-(Our story about her recipe starts at 1:46 in the episode above).
+(Our story about her recipe starts at 1:46 in the episode above.)

 The recipe is heavy on the seeds—Lentine lists a few suggestions, but really you can use any combination of them that you have on hand.
 "I am not necessarily the type of person who would go to a protest," Lentine says, "but I am absolutely the type of person that believes that our actions matter.
 Anything we do in our day-to-day lives, living through example and planting little seeds is really important.
 Those little seeds added together create something that's really powerful and that's lasting and vital for us to continue no matter what the political or athletic climate may be."